 Bioethics will train you to understand the interaction between advances in biotechnology and society, the complex relationship between morality, mental health and the law, issues surrounding euthanasia and end-of life-care, human and animal research ethics, stem cell research and cloning, and even doctor-patient relationships.

-Qualitative Health Research: Courses (Graduate Certificate, Graduate Diploma and Masters) provide hands-on training in qualitative research practice, sophisticated engagement with qualitative research theory and methodology.
+Qualitative Health Research: Courses (Graduate Certificate and Masters) provide hands-on training in qualitative research practice, sophisticated engagement with qualitative research theory and methodology.
 How does health fit into people’s everyday lives?
 Untangle the way things work in health and medical organisations.
 Make sense of people’s stories about their health and illnesses.

 Professional development short courses are available for professionals already practising in the field of public health.